 Here are some books that the librarian recommends to those who want help with studying.
-They are available in the library.
+They are available in the library as hard copies that can be posted out to you.

 Austin, R. (2019) The Trainee Teacher's Guide to Academic Assignments.
 London: Sage Learning Matters.